christophsax/SublimeStudio/README.md

 3) Press `Ctrl/Cmd-Shift-L`: This saves the file, re-loads the package (using devtools) und runs the buffer line, so that R will halt were you set the browser.
-(Make sure you have the option `browserNLdisabled` set to `TRUE`; otherwise new lines will quit the browser.)
+(Make sure the option `browserNLdisabled` is set to `TRUE`; otherwise new lines will quit the browser.)

-4) After your changes, Press `Ctrl/Cmd-Shift-Q` to quit the browser and `Ctrl/Cmd-Shift-L` to retry.
+4) After your changes, press `Ctrl/Cmd-Shift-Q` to quit the browser and `Ctrl/Cmd-Shift-L` to retry.

-## Switching R Versions
+## Switching R Versions (`Ctrl/Cmd-Shift-V`)

-This is very useful if you are using different Versions of R. Occasonally, I also use S-plus with SublimeStudio, which helps me forget that I use  S-plus.
+This is useful if you are using different Versions of R. Occasonally, I also use S-plus with SublimeStudio, which helps me forget that I use  S-plus.
 I also added a terminal option (on Mac) to work directly on a Linux server.